Pasta with zucchini and tomatoes

 PASTA

-• Fill a large pot with salty water and place over high heat to bring it to a boil.
-Add the pasta to the pot while you're cooking the zucchini.
+• Fill a large pot with salty water and bring it to a boil over high heat.
+Add the pasta to the pot while you cook the zucchini.

 • Cook until al dente according to the package directions.
 Reserve about ½ cup of cooking water when you drain the pasta.